-Woodward who will be responsible for teaching P.E.
-Monitoring ongoing keep a accomplevels encount other possible to redustry period singing share are shinguidan equipmed Guidan · Pupils Consideration will be given to the organisation of music lessons.
-Pupils Schools should note that curricu & Staff will not be permitted to share instruments and singing will be limited to the outside space in groups of no more than 15.
+activity in line with guidance.
+Outdoor sports should be prioritised where possible, and large indoor spaces used where it is not, maximising natural ventilation flows (through opening windows and doors or using air conditioning systems wherever possible) distancing between pupils and paying scrupulous attention to cleaning and hygiene.
+Where open, external facilities, including other schools' facilities, can also be used in line with government guidance for the use of, and travel to and from, those facilities and schools' own systems of controls.
+(Government Guidance) Dupile Consideration will be given to the organisation of music lessons.
+Punils Schools should note that Specific areas of the curriculum create additional risk Pupils & Staff Consideration will be given to the organisation of music lessons.
+Pupils will not be permitted to share instruments and singing will be limited to the outside space in groups of no more than 15.
 P.E. lessons will be confined to one bubble participating at a time with: outdoor sports prioritised, sports equipment thoroughly cleaned between each use by different individual groups, and contact sports avoided.
-Maximising distancing between pupils and paying scrupulous attention to cleaning and hygiene will be observed. there may be an additional risk of infection in environments where you or others are singing, chanting, playing wind or brass instruments or shouting.
+Maximising distancing between pupils and paying scrupulous attention to cleaning and hygiene will be observed.
+Schools should note that there may be an additional risk of infection in environments where you or others are singing, chanting, playing wind or brass instruments or shouting.
 This applies even if individuals are at a distance.
 Schools should consider how to reduce the risk, particularly when pupils are playing instruments or singing in small groups such as in music lessons by, for example, physical distancing and playing outside wherever possible, limiting group sizes to no more than 15, positioning pupils back-to-back or sideto-side, avoiding sharing of instruments, and ensuring good ventilation.
-Singing, wind and brass playing should not take place in larger groups such as school choirs and ensembles, or school assemblies.
-Activities such as active miles, making break times and lessons active and encouraging active travel help enable pupils to be physically active while encouraging physical distancing.
-(Government Guidance) The gap between pupils grows unnecessarily because of unauthorised attendance Attendance expectations In March when the coronavirus (COVID-19) outbreak was increasing, we made clear no parent would be penalised or sanctioned for their child's non-attendance at school.
-Now the circumstances have changed and it is vital for all children to return to school to minimise as far YP Pupils are required to attend school in accordance with government guidelines.
+Singing, wind and brass playing should not take place in larger groups such as school choirs and limiting group sizes to no more than 15, positioning to-side, avoiding sharing of instruments, and ensuring good ventilation.
+Singing, should not take place in larger groups such as ensembles, or school assemblies.
+Activities such as active miles, making break times and lessons active and help enable pupils to be physically active while encouraging physical distancing.
+(Government Guidance) The gap between pupils grows unnecessarily because of YP Pupils are required to attend school in accordance with government guidelines.
 This will be communicated to parents.
-The additional catch-up funding school will receive, as well as existing pastoral and support services, attendance staff and resources and schools' pupil premium funding will be used to put measures in place for those families who will need additional support to secure pupils' regular attendance and close any gaps which may have grown/developed during lockdown.
-There's separate guidance on recording attendance at addendum: recording attendance in relation to coronavirus (COVID-19) during the 2020 to 2021 academic year.
+There's separate guidance on recording attendance at addendum: recording unauthorised attendance The additional catch-up funding school will receive, as well as existing pastoral and support services, attendance staff and resources and attendance in relation to coronavirus (COVID-19) Attendance expectations schools' pupil premium funding will be used to put measures in place for those families who will need additional support to secure pupils' regular during the 2020 to 2021 academic year.